jjvanzon/Piano-Playing-Docs/goals.md

     - Going for ***imperfect*** piano playing.
     - Obtaining ***skills*** to compensate.
     - On any aspect: note reading / memorizing / technique / motor skills / expression / listening / performing
-    - Things may go wrong frequently.
+    - Things may go wrong.
     - ***Improvisation*** might be key (aided by ***chords*** and ***harmonic insight***).
 - ***Performing***
     - ✔ Performed at a local ***get-together***.